1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Esophagitis in Houston

-• Medications: Use antacids, H2-blockers or proton pump inhibitors to lower stomach acid and soothe inflammation.
+• Drugs: Antacids, H2 blockers or proton pump inhibitors should be used to reduce stomach acid and calm the inflammation.

-• Swallowed steroids: Prescribed for eosinophilic esophagitis to calm allergic inflammation in the esophagus.
+• Swallowed steroids: Used to treat eosinophilic esophagitis to suppress allergic processes of the esophagus.

-• Antiviral or antifungal drugs: Given when infections (viral, fungal) are identified as the cause of esophagitis.
+• Antiviral or antifungal medication: These drugs are prescribed in the case of infection (viral, fungal) as the cause of esophagitis.

 Why Choose GastroDoxs?